Leonardo-Boss/suckless-site/dwm.suckless.org/patches/switch_all_monitor_tags/index.md

 -------------
-If monitor A is on tag 1, and monitor B is on tag 2, and the user inputs `Alt+Super+3`, both Monitors will switch to tag 3 (the currently selected monitor will not change).
+If monitor A is on tag 1, and monitor B is on tag 2, and the user inputs `Alt+Super+3`, both monitors will switch to tag 3.

 Download
 --------